mdipierro/canvas/README.md

 I do not know about you but I find matplotlib fanatstic but overwhelming.
 I can never remember its syntax, yet I find myself often repeating the same boilerplate code.

-This simple library is not mean to be general but allows me to produce the quick and dirty plots I need.
+This simple library is not meant to be general but it allows me to produce the quick and dirty plots I often need.

-It consists of a single object, `Canvas` which has methods `plot`,`hist`,`errorbar`,`ellipses`,`imshow`, and `save`.
+`canvas.py` exposes a single object, `Canvas`, which has methods `plot`,`hist`,`errorbar`,`ellipses`,`imshow`, and `save`.
 These methods can be piped to overlap diffent types of plots.
 For example:

     >>> from random import gauss
     >>> from math import sin, cos